aleksKaluski/public-goods-game/README.md

 ## 3) Quick Start

 You can run a mock game using the classes `experiment_#.py`.
 You can edit the given variables below to see what kind of results you can achieve.
-To use social voting switch to the branch dev.
+To use social voting switch to the dev branch.

 ### Configuration